Fabeure/ABAP-Initiation/BAdI.md

     For our example, we will use the transaction **MM01**.
 This transaction is used to create materials.
 We will use a BAdI to implement additional logic to this standard sap functionality.

     More specifically, we will make sure that when choosing to create a mateiral of the **Beverage Industry** of type **Beverages**, a "default" description and unit of measurement will be set.

+  tfygh